DayZFE/hooks-schedule/README.md

 }, [aRef, someCb]);

 const aPreviousRef = usePreviousRef(a);
+// skip 2 value insteadOf one
+const aSkip2PreviousRef = usePreviousRef(a, 2);
 useEffect(() => {
   if (aPreviousRef.current !== a) {
     // only call when a change